DiegoRM7/Racing-Zone-Marketplace/README.md

   - [ ] Create BE for update listing
   - [ ] Create Account & Garage page FE
   - [ ] Create  BE for Account & Garage
+  - [ ] Add bootstrap hover effect to nav links on top right

 # Product Backlog Features :
   * Users details page displayed to other users wanting to connect/chat